 The cookie wall alternative politely explains to a user that, in the absence of consent to cookie usage, a user is required to pay for access to content.

 NPR (National Public Radio) employs a very different freemium approach which is an interesting one to study.
 The consent banner asks a user to either accept cookies or see other options.
 By clicking on the latter, we’re taken to a list of alternatives to accepting cookies.
 At this point, if we still just want to stay on the NPR site and view their content without cookies, we have to scroll to the top of the page and select ‘NPR’.
 This takes us to a text-only version of the website (shown in the third image below).
 If, though, we click on ‘Full Site’, we’re redirected back to the cookie consent banner that we started on.

 A positive part of this wall is that a user can still access content for free without cookies and tracking, however the user experience of this text-only version isn’t great and may push a reader to leave the site.
 What’s more, despite the informative wall, it never really explains that the text-only version is provided as a cookie-free alternative, we’re expected to scroll to the top of the page and discover this ourselves, and clicking on ‘NPR’ takes us back full-circle to the consent notice.

 Poool have partnered up with Didomi to bring you an optimized Cookie Wall Alternative for your website.
 A user will first be confronted with the Didomi consent notice, asking if they accept or decline cookies and tracking.
 Thanks to Didomi’s expertise in this area, the notice is fully compliant with all regulations, including GDPR and CPRA, and allows you to gather and store consent in a way that respects your reader’s data.
 If the user chooses to decline, they will be presented with a cookie wall alternative (this is Poool’s part).

 Interested in integrating a Cookie Wall Alternative into your website?
-Don't hesitate to contact us for more information or to ask any questions!
+Book a free demo and get an ROI evaluation included!